 Pack It In, Pack It Out

-Minimize physical contact by preparing in advance.
-Pack in all the food and water you will need for the trip plus all safety essentials such as hand sanitizer, face masks, flashlight, a wind and rain jacket, hat, sunscreen and sunglasses.
-And after you have used it, pack it out.
+Pack in all the food and water you will need for the trip plus all safety essentials such as a flashlight, a wind and rain jacket, hat, sunscreen and sunglasses.
+After you have used it, pack it out.
 Leave No Trace so the next group can have the same restorative experience.